Skip to content

 last_product_on_page1 = page1[-1]

-page2 = [p async for p in Product.objects.order_by("price").limit(10).start_after(last_product_on_page1)]
+page2 = [p async for p in Product.documents.order_by("price").limit(10).start_after(last_product_on_page1)]

 # To get a page starting from a specific document, use start_at()

-page_starting_from_last = [p async for p in Product.objects.order_by("price").limit(10).start_at(last_product_on_page1)]
+page_starting_from_last = [p async for p in Product.documents.order_by("price").limit(10).start_at(last_product_on_page1)]

 # Using a dictionary as a cursor